Index ¦ Archives ¦ Atom ¦ RSS

-Back in February Guido van Rossum posted on Twitter a picture of his desk with a large mouse pad.
+Back in February, Guido van Rossum posted on Twitter a picture of his desk with a large mouse pad.

-The very specific configuration I wanted was not available at the time I was ordering it, so I subscribed myself to get a notification via email when the same configuration became available again.
+The very specific configuration I wanted was not available at the time I was ordering it, so I subscribed to get a notification via email when the same configuration became available again.

-The first thing I tried to do was to setup the keyboard with my T440p running Debian 11 Bullseye via Bluetooth, for this I installed Blueman, which provides a Mate applet:
+The first thing I tried to do was to set up the keyboard with my T440p running Debian 11 Bullseye via Bluetooth.
+For this, I installed Blueman, which provides a MATE applet:

 su -c 'apt-get install blueman'